Last updated: 8/16/14

 Closed: Sunday & Monday

-Highly recommend that you check their Google Calendar on their website for the most up-to-date hours (you can even subscribe to it).
+Pleas check Facebook where they publish their schedule every month.
 Since September 2013 they've been closing a few days additional days every month.
 I gather Tsuyoshi-san has been returning to Japan to hone his ramen craft.

 What to Bring